vietcode/flip-book.html/README.md

 - Using Riot.js.
 - No dependency.
 - Styles should be as customizable as possible outside of the tag.
+- The more options it has, the better.
 - (Bonus) Support lazy loading of pages through AJAX.
 - (Bonus) High FPS.